cockroachlabs-field/roach-shell/README.md

 java -jar roach-shell-*.jar
 ````

 To establish a connection to a CockroachDB cluster first run the `connect` command.
-For example...
+For example, to connect to the provided insecure Docker example run the following...

 ```shell script
 roach-shell:>connect -h localhost